Third session of the United Nations General Assembly

-The third regular session of the United Nations (UN) General Assembly, was held from 21 September to 12 December 1948 in Paris, France and from 5 April to 18 May 1949 in New York City, United States.
+The third regular session of the United Nations General Assembly was held from 21 September to 12 December 1948 in Paris, France, and from 5 April to 18 May 1949 in New York City, United States.
 The permanent Headquarters of the United Nations did not yet exist, so sessions of the General Assembly were convened in various cities; this was the first one to be held in Continental Europe.

 The president of the United Nations General Assembly for both parts of the third session was Herbert Vere Evatt of Australia.

 Prelude

 The session was taking place but three years after the conclusion of World War II, a conflict so vast and impactful that it had convinced the United States and other nations to give collective security another try after the failures of the interwar period, and people were hopeful this time it would work.
 By 1948, the tensions of the early Cold War period were already becoming apparent.

 On Sunday, 19 September, two days prior to the opening of the session, church bells were rung and special services held in congregations of various faiths, praying for the success of the General Assembly meetings.
 Such events were held in cities and towns across the United States and in parts of Canada.
 Similar ceremonies were also held in both Western and Eastern Europe, including in Belgium, France, Czechoslovakia, and Poland, as well as other parts of the world.

 In many of the services, one particular prayer, written anonymously, was said, part of which read:

 Especially do we pray for the Assembly of the United Nations, opening in Paris.
 Give to men and women gathered there a sense of Thy providence and a knowledge that the good of all people must come before the good of any single person, race, or nation.
 Amen.